Ghelința

 It formed part of the Székely Land, ethno-cultural region of the historical Transylvania province.

 Demographics

 The commune has an absolute Székely Hungarian majority.
-According to the 2002 census, it has a population of 4,774 of which 98.49% or 4,702 are Székely Hungarian.
+At the 2002 census, it had a population of 4,774, of which 98.49% or 4,702 were Székely Hungarian.
+At the 2021 census, Ghelința had a population of 4,917; of those, 92.03% were Hungarians and 3.72% Roma.

 Tourist attraction

 The St. Emeric Catholic Church with its 13th century murals is the main tourist attraction of the village.